-Please note that our sandbox environment is offered "as-is" and we do not offer support for evaluation users trialling our API.
+Please note that our sandbox environment is offered "as-is" and we do not offer support for evaluation users trialing our API.

 Once you and your commercial colleagues are ready to build an integration with the Livn API, please contact Livn commercial team to put in place a contract between Livn and you.
-Once this contract is in place, our team will set up a development environment for you tailored to your specific business requirements.
+Once this contract is in place, our team will set up a development environment for you.

 Once you and our team are confident that the connection is running optimally, you will receive a set of production credentials to the live API endpoint.
 Both the development and production environments operate on the same codebase and the transition to go live should require no more than a simple reconfiguration of the accessed API endpoint base URL.